sendwithus/competencies/roles/engineering-developer-3.md

 <distributed.snippet/>

 ## Why you might like it
 You enjoy building beautiful code that solves complex ecommerce problems.
 You share your work others and collaborate to get to working solutions that are better than something you would come up with purely on your own.

 ## Why we might like you
 You enjoy working with others and helping mentor developers at all skill levels.
 You are a strong communicator who takes the time to interact with people across different disciplines.
 You have a keen sense of community and are always looking for new ways to expand the work of others.

 <what-you-need.snippet/>

 ## Skills that are important to this role

 <skills>
-Architecture:2
-Git:2
-Github:2
-Deployments:2
+Writing Competencies
 Diagrams
 Documentation
 Presentations
 Mentoring
 Meetings
+Athena:2
+Architecture:2
+Git:2
+Github:2
+Deployments:2
 Part of Successful Projects:2
 2 of Language:2
 5 of Technical Breadth
 1 of UI Framework
+1 of DB:2
 </skills>

 <inherit doc="engineering-developer-2.md"/>